AshishRam7/QA-RAG/readme.md

 # Advanced RAG Search for Question Answer Dataset Creation

 This is a Streamlit web application for performing Retrieval-Augmented Generation (RAG) search on your PDF documents.
-It uses the Marker API for high-quality text extraction, Moondream for image understanding, and Qdrant for efficient vector search.
+It uses the Marker library run locally for high-quality text extraction, Moondream for image understanding, and Qdrant for efficient vector search.

 ### Key Features